Romszy123/Fuel-Tool/README.md

 This tool is for educational and exploratory purposes.
 No warranty provided for commercial use.

 Currently designed to be used on Fly.io as a webapp.
+Navigate to folder

 To run locally:

 Replace:if __name__ == "__main__":
     port = int(os.environ.get("PORT", 8080))